sinanatra/typefoundry-index/README.md

 ## Type Foundries

-A list of type foundries sorted by country, updated by Giacomo Nanni and Julian Peschel.
+A list of type foundries sorted by country.

 ### 🇦🇷 Argentina